avaf96/Parsing-XML-SAX-DOM/README.md

 1-
 Sax-Cod.java:
-a program that parses Example.xml file using the SAX method and generates output in the exact format below for centers where their LocationAddressStateCode is WY: registryId of FacilitySite: LatitudeMeasure, LongitudeMeasure For example, the first line of the output would be as follows:
+a program that parses EPAXML.xml file using the SAX method and generates output in the exact format below for centers where their LocationAddressStateCode is WY: registryId of FacilitySite: LatitudeMeasure, LongitudeMeasure For example, the first line of the output would be as follows:
 110022448289: 42.755711, -110.928876